st235/HSE.2DImageProcessing.Week7/README.md

 - Seems like detects faces more accurate than `KCF`

 Cons:
-- Slow: still may be tolerable for runtime but works slower than `KCF`
+- Slow: may be tolerated for runtime but works slower than `KCF`
 - Tracks an object even if the object is not in the frame
 - Still not perfect: sometimes as `KCF` just loose previously detected faces